Skip to content Skip to sidebar Skip to footer

 For travellers visiting Goa in March, attending at least one Shigmo parade is one of the most memorable cultural experiences the state has to offer.

-How to Experience Shigmo Festival Goa 2026: 2-Day and 3-Day Travel Itinerary
+How to Plan Your Shigmo Trip: 2-Day and 3-Day Itineraries

 If you’re visiting during the Shigmo Festival Goa 2026, the best way to enjoy the celebrations is to plan your trip around the parade schedule across different towns.
 Since the festival moves across Goa over several days, travellers can attend multiple parades while also exploring beaches, markets and heritage neighbourhoods.